federicoPagnozzi/emili/README.md

 New source code created in subdirectories, like the template dir, needs to be added to the list of source files in the CMakeList.txt file.
 See the commented code at line 5 of CMakeList.txt for an example.

+Please, do not modify the main classes in any way.
+The framework is made to be interoperable, flexible and modular.
+Any change you may do to the main classe may break these properties.
+If you discover a bug or want to propose an improvement, feel free to contact me at federico.pagnozzi@ulb.ac.be